in mission worldwide

 Funding and support

 The Society for the Propagation of the Faith's funds come from the Mission Sunday collections in parishes throughout Scotland and from donors.
-Here are a selection of some of projects that we have supported in the recent past in Ghana and Zambia:
+Here are a selection of some of projects that you have supported in recent years.

 During the peak of the civil war in the Ivory Coast in 2011, more than 5000 refugees entered the Brong Ahafo region in Sunyani Diocese.
 After the elections, some of the refugees returned home, while others remained behind in the